FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio drivers serial [OPTIONS] COMMAND [ARGS]...

-  The 'apio drivers serial' commands group contains subcommands that are used
+  The command group 'apio drivers serial' includes subcommands designed to
-  to manage the serial drivers on your system.
+  manage and configure the serial drivers on your system.

-  The subcommands are listed below.

 Options:
   -h, --help  Show this message and exit.